 Are you passionate about social justice?
 Do you enjoy working with people?
-Whether you’re interested in working with individuals, families, groups or communities, pursing a social welfare pathway within the sociology major will equip you with the skills needed to work for social change.
+Whether you’re interested in working with individuals, families, groups or communities, pursing a social welfare major will equip you with the skills needed to work for social change.
 The major will begin your journey of preparation to work toward peace, justice and social transformation.

-Social welfare pathway graduates are prepared for accredited MSW programs and enter a variety of careers, including in the following areas:
+Social welfare graduates are prepared for accredited MSW programs and enter a variety of careers, including in the following areas:

 Data collected from Gordon graduates between 1989 and 2010.

 HEAR FROM A GRAD

 Young Adult Consultant, U.S. Children’s Bureau

 “Gordon has been an integral part.
 The lessons I learned—not only through the academics, but also through the social scene—were key.
 Gordon was my building place.
 I was able to grow not only in my faith, but I grew intellectually, socially and emotionally.
 It’s been a safe haven for me.”